barambani/http4s-poc-api/README.md

 ```

 #### Http Endpoints
 The http api endpoint is implemented following the same style.
 The capabilities of `F[_]` are described through type classes.
-In particular, also evidences for the `Decoder` of the request payload and for the `Encoder` of the response body are provided here.
+At the same level are also provided evidences for the `Decoder` of the request payload and for the `Encoder` of the response body.
 This describes well everything the `F[_]` will have to provide to make the endpoint implementation work.
 ```scala
 sealed abstract class PriceHttpApi[F[_]]( implicit